-Are you planning a trip to Sillery and Icchey, the two offbeat places on the lap of Kanchenjunga?
-This detailed travel guide will help you plan the trip.
+Are you planning a trip to Sillery Gaon and Icchey Gaon, the two offbeat villages on the lap of Kanchenjunga?
+This detailed travel guide covers everything you need to plan your visit, from how to reach, best time to visit, homestay options, sightseeing, costs, and a day-by-day itinerary.

-Two such of many other lesser-known Himalayan hamlets of North Bengal are Sillery and Icchey.
-At a soothing elevation of 6k feet above sea level, perched on the hills bordering the states of West Bengal and Sikkim, in the newly created district of Kalimpong (earlier a sub-division), exists two picturesque villages on two opposite slopes of a hilly ridge, Sillery Gaon, and Icchhey Gaon.
+Two such lesser-known Himalayan hamlets of North Bengal are Sillery and Icchey.
+At a soothing elevation of 6,000 feet above sea level, perched on the hills bordering the states of West Bengal and Sikkim in the district of Kalimpong, these two picturesque villages sit on opposite slopes of a hilly ridge.
+Sillery Gaon on one side, and Icchey Gaon on the other, both looking out at the mighty Kanchenjunga.

 About Sillery Village or Sillery Gaon